Skip to main content

 Configure and mount

 Create a server.ts file.
-Key0 mounts as middleware on your existing server — it adds the discovery endpoint (/.well-known/agent.json), the challenge/proof routes (/x402/access, /x402/proof), and leaves your existing routes untouched.
+Key0 mounts as middleware on your existing server — it adds the agent card endpoint (/.well-known/agent.json), the plan discovery endpoint (/discover), the payment endpoint (/x402/access), and leaves your existing routes untouched.

 import express from "express";